belong-inc/bbti-api-docs/README.md

 ### Standard API
 Device registration in BBTI API handles basic information (model, storage, etc.) as well as device conditions (functionality and appearance).
-The API calculate a grade of the device based on the condition, then calculate the price of device.
+The API calculates a grade of the device based on the condition, then calculate the price of device.

 ```text
 POST https://${API_SERVER}/v1/pricing/products